emilyslopez/Data_Mural_Project/Data/README.md

 The data can be found here: https://www.universityofcalifornia.edu/about-us/information-center/ucues-data-tables-2020

-The datasets we download have the following labeling system: Shortened-section-name_data_discipline_table-number.
+The datasets we download have the following labeling system: Shortened-section-name_data_shortened-discipline-name_table-number.
 For example:

 ### Satisfaction
-Satis_data_Arts_1
+Satis_data__Arts_1

 Satis_data_Arts_2